 - As the co-lead lawyer for Lynn Tilton, the “Diva of Distressed”, defeated the SEC after a three-week trial in the SEC’s ALJ court, where the ALJ dismissed all fraud and negligence charges against Ms. Tilton.

-- Obtained a reversal of a denial of summary judgment from the New York Appellate Division, on behalf of Trust Company of the West, on grounds that the plaintiff hedge fund failed to establish loss causation in a case where TCW was the collateral manager for a large portfolio of mortgage-backed securities that failed to perform in the wake of the global financial crisis.
+- Obtained a rare reversal of a denial of summary judgment from the New York Appellate Division, on behalf of Trust Company of the West, on grounds the plaintiff hedge fund failed to establish loss causation in a case where TCW was the collateral manager for a large portfolio of mortgage-backed securities that failed to perform in the wake of the global financial crisis.
 TCW successfully argued the financial crisis caused the loss, not TCW’s management.

 - Obtained affirmance by the New Jersey Appellate Division of a dismissal from the bench after oral argument of a complaint against Merck challenging its tax disclosures.
-(Mr. Kirsch will argue the appeal in October 2017.)

 Currently, Mr. Kirsch leads the defense of: